mumble-voip/mumble-www/hugo/content/contribute.md

 ## Mumble itself

 We are always looking for helping hands willing to contribute to mumble.
 You'll need a good understanding of C++ and previous knowledge in Qt is definitely helpful.
-The best way to get into mumble development is to link up with us on {{< wiki IRC />}} ([#mumble on freenode](irc://chat.freenode.net/mumble)), there is always small stuff to do to get you started.
+The best way to get into mumble development is to link up with us on {{< wiki IRC />}} ([#mumble-dev on freenode](irc://chat.freenode.net/mumble-dev)), there is always small stuff to do to get you started.
 Also check the {{< wiki Development "Development wiki page" />}} on more info about the source code and building it.

 {{<aside>}}This pages content is based on our {{< wiki Contributing "Contributing wiki page" />}}, which is licensed as [CC-By-SA](http://creativecommons.org/licenses/by-sa/2.5/).{{</aside>}}